Anna Nahowski, Mistress of Franz Joseph I, Emperor of Austria

 The paternity of Anna’s son Franz Joseph is more questionable.
 According to Anna’s diary, her last meeting with the emperor occurred a year before her son was born.
 However, many believe he was the emperor’s son and Anna’s son himself believed he was the emperor’s son.
 On August 18, 1930, the hundredth anniversary of Emperor Franz Joseph’s birth, the younger Franz Joseph cut off his left little finger with a razor while at the tomb of Franz Joseph in the Imperial Crypt at the Capuchin Church in Vienna.
 He left the severed finger “as an atonement” on the emperor’s tomb.
 The younger Franz Joseph was diagnosed with schizophrenia and remained in the mental asylum for a long period.
 After his release, he retired to the country house of his sister Helene Berg, where he died in her arms in 1942.

 Franz Joseph and Anna’s relationship lasted for fourteen years, overlapping Franz Joseph’s long-standing private relationship with actress Katharina Schratt.
 While Anna’s relationship with Franz Joseph was entirely sexual, the exact nature of Katharina Schratt’s relationship with him is unclear.
 Some historians believe that Katharina and Franz Joseph were lovers and others believe their relationship was platonic.
 Franz Joseph, whose wife was emotionally distant from him and fled from him and her duties at court by frequent traveling, needed someone to support him emotionally.
 Franz Joseph found the 29-year age gap and the lack of common interests between Anna and himself difficult.
-Although his affair with Anna lasted until 1889, Franz Joseph found Katharina Schratt a more compatible companion, and their relationship continued until his death in 1916.
+Although his affair with Anna lasted until 1889, Franz Joseph found Katharina Schratt a more compatible companion, and their relationship continued until he died in 1916.

-In 1889, after Franz Joseph’s only son Crown Prince Rudolf killed his mistress Baroness Mary Vetsera and then killed himself, Franz Joseph broke off all contact with Anna.
+In 1889, after Franz Joseph’s only son Crown Prince Rudolf killed his mistress Baroness Mary Vetsera, and then killed himself, Franz Joseph broke off all contact with Anna.
 She was summoned to Hofburg Palace in Vienna on March 14, 1889, where she met with Baron von Mayr, General Director of the Habsburg Family Fund.
 Baron von Mayr informed Anna that she could determine her severance payment “for the fourteen years in the service of the emperor.”
 She asked for 200,000 guldens (millions of dollars today) and in return, she had to sign the following statement: “I hereby confirm that I received 200,000 guldens as a gift from His Majesty the Emperor today.
 I also swear that I will remain silent at all times about the relationship with His Majesty.”

 Because of the payments from Emperor Franz Joseph, Anna’s children grew up in prosperity.
 Anna Nahowski died in Vienna, Austria on March 23, 1931, at the age of 70.
 She was buried at Hietzing Cemetery (link in German) in Vienna, Austria, adjacent to Schönbrunn Palace.
 Katharina Schratt was buried in the same cemetery when she died in 1940.